Singapore Management University: School of Social Sciences

 The School of Social Sciences (SOSS) was established in July 2002 as part of the then School of Economics and Social Sciences (SESS).
 Through a restructuring exercise in 2007, the School of Economics and School of Social Sciences were separated to form independent schools within SMU.
 The SOSS's primary offering is the Bachelor of Social Science, a multi-disciplinary undergraduate programme.
 Within this programme, three main majors are offered, namely political science, psychology and sociology.
 In addition, the SOSS offers a PhD in Psychology.

 A 2014 aerial panorama of the university (from left to right): School of Economics / School of Social Sciences, School of Information Systems, Li Ka Shing Library, School of Accountancy / School of Law, and Lee Kong Chian School of Business.

 College of Integrative Studies

-The College of Integrative Studies (CIS) was formed in 2021 for interdisciplinary and integrative teaching and research.
-This is the first school in Singapore to offer an Individualised Major.
+SMU was the first university in Singapore to offer an Individualised Major as part of its undergraduate curriculum.
+Through the College of Integrative Studies (CIS), students may design a customised major that integrates courses from multiple disciplines.
+Students spend their first year exploring different fields of study before declaring their major in the second year.
+During the first year, CIS students also take core and prerequisite modules, allowing them to remain aligned with peers in other SMU schools should they decide to transfer.

+CIS welcomed its first cohort of students in academic year 2023–24.

 College of Graduate Research Studies

-Like the CIS, the College of Graduate Research Studies (CGRS) also focuses on interdisciplinary programs.
+The College of Graduate Research Studies (CGRS) was established in 2022 as SMU's eighth school.
+The college oversees interdisciplinary graduate research education and coordinates doctoral and research master's programmes that span multiple academic disciplines.

+Its first programme was the PhD in Law, Commerce and Technology, an interdisciplinary doctoral programme jointly supported by the university's law, business and computing faculties.

+In collaboration with the College of Integrative Studies, CGRS subsequently developed interdisciplinary Master's and PhD programmes in Asian Urbanisms, with the first intake commencing in 2023.

+The college also administers university-wide research training and professional development programmes, including the Graduate Research Interdisciplinary Topics (GRIT) and Graduate Research Professional Development (GRPD) programmes.